andrewcourtice/ocula/README.md

 ## Philosophy
 The goal of this project is to satisfy the following:

-- Must be open-source and freely available to all
+- Must be open-source and freely available to all.
-- Must be ad-free, subscription-free and any revenue generated to be used for ongoing maintenance costs
+- Must be ad-free, subscription-free and any revenue generated to be used for ongoing maintenance costs.
-- Must be built entirely using free (or freemium) services/assets (including hosting, api's, graphics etc.)
+- Must be built entirely using free (or freemium) services/assets (including hosting, api's, graphics etc.).
-- Must be fast, lightweight, accessible and beautiful
+- Must be fast, lightweight, accessible and beautiful.

 It is my hope that by satisfying the above conditions Ocula can be a weather app for all to enjoy without being bombarded with ads and signups.